Public Transit System

 - Please do not talk to the operator while the vehicle is in motion.
 Safety is our top priority, and your operator’s full attention needs to be on driving.

-- Music may only be played if headphones are used and volume is set low enough so as not to disturb other passengers.
+- Music may only be played if headphones are used and the volume is set low enough so as not to disturb other passengers.

 - Minors 14 years and younger must be accompanied by an adult.
 Preschool children and infants are required to follow the car seat safety standards according to the Department of Transportation.
 Car seats must be provided by passengers.
 Transit does not furnish this equipment.